genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 #### Updating the state machine to use auditing

-Next you need to change the insert, and modify methods in the **TradeStateMachine.kts** file.
-Specifically, each method must be edited so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
+Next you need to extend the insert, and modify methods in the **TradeStateMachine.kt** file.
+Specifically, each method must be have a second option so that the method signature uses the **AsyncMultiEntityReadWriteGenericSupport** parameter and the `internalState.withTransaction(transaction) { }` code block.
 For example:

 ```kotlin {2,5,10,12,20,23}
     suspend fun insert(